 Limited atonement—is it biblical?

 Please note - since this article is in our "What is Calvinism?" series, it presents a full or 5-point view of Calvinism.
 We believe 5-point or 4-point Calvinism is an issue on which Christians can "agree to disagree."
 So, while this article may strongly argue for 5-point Calvinism, we are in no sense disparaging the faith or integrity of those who hold to 4-point Calvinism.
 In fact, many of our writers are 4-point Calvinists.
-For a different perspective on this issue, please see our article on unlimited atonement.
+Please also read our article on arguments against limited atonement.
+And, for a balanced perspective on the entire issue, please see our article on unlimited atonement.

 Question: "Limited atonement—is it biblical?"